ianrichard/common-chatbot-starter-project/README.md

 ### Configure the Webhook
 - Select "Fulfillment" tab on the left side of the screen
-- On the URL, put the URL of your service (note that with local tunnelling, it will probably pretty temporary, so you'll have to update periodically)
+- On the URL, put the URL of your service that was set up earlier.
 - Domains > Enable webhook for all domains

 ### Dialogflow Setup